Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Implementation

 The implementation proceeds as follows: As long as the total stellar mass after the timestep satisfies $M_\mathrm{new} > M_{c,\mathrm{CNO}}$, the surface helium abundance $Y_s$ is set to the initial abundance $Y_0$.
 If the total mass drops below $M_{c,\mathrm{CNO}}$ after taking the timestep, the surface helium abundance is updated using Eq.~(\ref{eq:surface_helium_abundance}).
 The CNO-processed core mass is then reset to the new total mass, $M_{c,\mathrm{CNO}}=M_\mathrm{new}$, to reflect the fact that the original CNO-processed core boundary has changed.

-While our framework tracks the surface helium abundance of mass-losing MS stars, the treatment of mass-gaining MS stars currently assumes that the accreted material has the same composition as the star's initial surface abundance.
-Consequently, accretion of helium-enriched material from a stripped MS star or evolved companion is not reflected in the accretor's surface abundance.
+In addition to following the evolution of the surface helium abundance, our framework also tracks the surface hydrogen abundance, given by $X_s=1-Y_s-Z$.
+While the framework captures the evolution of $X_s$ and $Y_s$ for mass-losing MS stars, the treatment of mass-gaining MS stars currently assumes that the accreted material has the same composition as the star's initial surface abundance.
+Consequently, accretion of helium-enriched material from a stripped MS star or evolved companion is not reflected in the accretor's surface abundances.